jhpyle/docassemble/_docs/installation.md

 (On Ubuntu, you may need to do `sudo apt-get install language-pack-en`.)

-## Docassemble Python code
+## Installing docassemble itself

 The recommended way to install **docassemble** is to create a [Python virtual environment] that belongs to the web server user (`www-data` on Debian/Ubuntu), and to install **docassemble** and its dependencies into this virtual environment using [pip].

 There are two reasons for this.
-First, this will allow developers to install new Python packages through the web interface, without having to use the command line.
+First, changing ownership of the files to `www-data` will allow developers to install new Python packages through the web interface, without having to use the command line.
 Second, this will ensure that all of the Python packages are the latest version; the versions that are packaged with Linux distributions are not always current.

-Before setting up the [Python virtual environment] as `www-data`, we need to create a directory needed by [pip] for temporary files, and a directory in which to install [Python] and its modules:
+Before setting up the [Python virtual environment], we need to create a directory needed by [pip] for temporary files, and a directory in which to install [Python] and its packages:

 {% highlight bash %}
 mkdir -p /var/www/.pip /usr/share/docassemble/local
 chown www-data.www-data /var/www/.pip /usr/share/docassemble
 {% endhighlight %}

-You may also need to run the following in order to run commands as `www-data`:
+In order to run commands as `www-data`, may probably need to run the
+following:

 {% highlight bash %}
 chsh -s /bin/bash www-data